-It was one thing for the leaders at Philippi to try to resolve the church split even with a sensitive approach (v.12).
-However, it was another thing to trust God to work it out.
+It was one thing for Philippi leaders to resolve the church split even with a sensitive approach (v.12); however, it was another thing to trust God to work it out.
 This is the subject of verse 13.

 The only way this could be realized was through God, who would enable them to do it (v.
 13).
 Both divine enablement and human responsibility are involved in getting God’s work done.

 “for it is God who works in you”

 Believers are partners with God, laboring together with Him.
 The verb “works” (v.
 13) means energizes or provides enablement.
 God makes His own both willing and desirous to do His work.
 This has to do with confidence in God’s work in God’s church.
 If we submit to God’s will, He will work in His own inimitable way.
 The word “works” in the Bible is always used supernaturally and of effective action.
 God’s work will not be frustrated.
 God will effect the result.